 Location: 2369 S Trenton Way, Denver, CO

 Deby’s Gluten-Free Bakery is a fun place to visit to stock up on flour, baked goods, takeaway pizzas and frozen meals, and gluten-free supplies.
 Deby’s carries my book (Dear Gluten, It’s Not Me, It’s You), so be sure to snag a copy during your visit.

 In addition to offering gluten-free foods, Deby’s supplies 275 different gluten-free products to wholesalers and restaurants.

 You must visit Deby’s on a Saturday when the bakery boasts its “Fresh Out” Day.
 There are 11 tables lined with fresh bagels, English muffins, donuts, pastries, cupcakes, muffins, cream puffs, and more – all available for purchase.

-The following is a picture taken in March 2021 at Deby’s Gluten-Free Bakery during a typical Fresh-Out Saturday.
+The following picture was taken in March 2021 at Deby’s Gluten-Free Bakery during a typical Fresh-Out Saturday.
 It’s hopping on any given Saturday, and there are always plenty of fresh baked goods to go around!